-The typical selection process for finding the Kumari has got resemblance to the Tibetan style of selecting the reincarnations of their predecessors.
-Few young girls aged between 4-5 years are selected basis their astrological chart and their stars should be favourable to the King of Nepal.
+The typical selection process for finding the Kumari Goddess has got resemblance to the Tibetan style of selecting the reincarnations of their predecessors.
+Few young girls from the Newari community aged between 4-5 years are selected basis their astrological chart and their stars should be favourable to the King of Nepal.

-Indra Jaatra is the most important event for Kumari, a celebration of the harvest held in late August or early September.
-On the third day of the festival, the Kumari is carried around Durbar Square in a chariot and bless the king who would reign in the coming year, with a tika
+Indra Jatra is an important event for the Kumari, a celebration of the harvest held in late August or early September.
+On the third day of the festival, the Kumari goddess is carried around the Basantapur Durbar Square in a golden chariot and bless the king who would reign in the coming year, with a tika

 My friend told me that many Kumaris has faced a tough situation coping up with the fast paced world when they step outside their abode.
 They find is hard to walk on the road, when as a Kumari they are not allowed to touch the ground.
 They find it strange to face the people when they were kept away from them